Peleg07/C_Linux_Shell/README.md

 <h1 align="center">__________________________________________________________</h1>

+### Introduction:
+   Todo App is built with a microservices architecture based on docker compose.<br />
+   The services of the application are backend, frontend and database.
+* Backend using python 3.9 & FastAPI 0.88.0
+* Frontend using React/Streamlit
+* Database using Mongodb

 ### App Features:
 - [x] Add a new task
 - [x] Modify existing task
+- [x] Get task by task id
 - [x] Delete task